ehurturk/timef/README.md

 Example usage:
 `timef -s -m -h -d -D -M -2 -y` - which would output:
 `Tue/Jul/13 - 18:14:26 - 2021`.

+To quit, press `q` and you will return back to your classic terminal screen.

 When using the flag -1, there would be additional "AM" or "PM" next to seconds.